alisterburt/napari-workshops/napari-workshops/_build/html/_sources/notebooks/segmenting_and_measuring_nuclei_stardist.md

   name: python3
 ---

-# notebook: segmenting nuclei with the cellpose napari plugin
+# notebook: segmenting nuclei with the stardist napari plugin

 ## Overview

 Plugins extend the functionality of napari and can be combined together to build workflows.
 Many plugins exist for common analysis tasks such as segmentation and filtering.
-In this activity, we will segment nuclei using the [cellpose napari plugin](https://github.com/MouseLand/cellpose-napari).
+In this activity, we will segment nuclei using the [stardist napari plugin](https://github.com/stardist/stardist-napari).
 Please visit the [napari hub](https://www.napari-hub.org/) for a listing of the available plugins.

+### Data source

+The data were downloaded from the [OpticalPooledScreens github repository](https://github.com/feldman4/OpticalPooledScreens).

 ## Data source